Technomorphisms and the Posthuman Turn: A Challenge to Contemporary Psychoanalysis: IPA Sexual and Gender Diversity Studies

 Notă biografică

-Leticia Glocer Fiorini, MD, is training and supervising analyst of the Argentine Psychoanalytic Association (APA).
-She is current Chair of the IPA Sexual and Gender Diversity Studies Committee, and Professor of Gender Studies at the University of Buenos Aires, Argentina.
+Leticia Glocer Fiorini, MD, is a training analyst of the Argentine Psychoanalytic Association (APA) and former President of this Society.
+Overall Chair of the IPA Sexual and Gender Diversity Studies Committee (2021–2025) and Professor of Gender Studies at the University of Buenos Aires, Argentina.
+She published and gave lectures on femininity and gender and sexual diversity.

-Silvia R. Acosta, PsyD, PhD, is an Argentinian psychoanalyst, member of the SPP and the APC, a member of the IPA Sexual and Gender Diversity Studies Committee, and a co-founder of the FEPAL Working Party on drive constellations and subjectivation processes.
+Silvia Acosta, PsyD, PhD, is an Argentinian psychoanalyst, member of the SPP and the APC, a member of the IPA Sexual and Gender Diversity Studies Committee (2021–2025), and a co-founder of the FEPAL Working Party on drive constellations and subjectivation processes.
 She has published psychoanalytic articles and teaches on sexual and gender diversity in Europe and Latin America.

-Silvia R. Acosta, PsyD, PhD, is an Argentinian psychoanalyst, member of the SPP and the APC, a member of the IPA Sexual and Gender Diversity Studies Committee, and a co-founder of the FEPAL Working Party on drive constellations and subjectivation processes.
+Silvia Acosta, PsyD, PhD, is an Argentinian psychoanalyst, member of the SPP and the APC, a member of the IPA Sexual and Gender Diversity Studies Committee (2021–2025), and a co-founder of the FEPAL Working Party on drive constellations and subjectivation processes.
 She has published psychoanalytic articles and teaches on sexual and gender diversity in Europe and Latin America.

 Descriere